Jordan Herdman-Reed

 Jordan Herdman-Reed (born July 21, 1994) is a Canadian professional football linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football with the Simon Fraser Clan.
-His twin brother Justin Herdman-Reed also plays in the CFL.
+His twin brother Justin Herdman-Reed also played in the CFL.

 Professional career

 Herdman-Reed with the BC Lions in 2019.

 BC Lions (first stint)

 Herdman-Reed was drafted 60th overall in the 2017 CFL draft by the BC Lions and signed with the team on May 23, 2017.
 He played in his first regular season game in the team's season opener on June 24, 2017 against the Edmonton Eskimos.
 He played in all 18 games where he recorded two defensive tackles and 19 special teams tackles.
 In 2018, he again played in 18 regular season games, but featured more prominently on defense as he had 56 defensive tackles, 17 special teams tackles, and two sacks.
 He also played in his first playoff game on November 11, 2018 where he recorded four defensive tackles in the Lions' loss to the Hamilton Tiger-Cats.

 For the 2019 season, Herdman-Reed played in 16 regular season games and had 37 defensive tackles, eight special teams tackles, one sack, and one forced fumble as the team struggled to a 5-13 season.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and his contract expired in 2021.